JZdrazilX/DigGreen/README.md

-# DigGreen
-The Digital Greenhouse: Harnessing AI for Advanced Plant Growth Monitoring and Prediction
+# The Digital Greenhouse: Harnessing AI for Advanced Plant Growth Monitoring and Prediction